CS-433/ml-project-2-win-function-p2/README.md

 ## **Workflow**

-Go to step 3 if you want to test our model (best.pt)
+Go to step 3 if you want to test our model (.pt)

 1. **Scale Bar Detection**:
    Run `scale_bar_detection.ipynb` to detect and get the positions of the start and end of the scale bar.